Thursday, June 9, 2011

 Emotions tell us to buy that new dress in the mall, or lease that new car in the showroom, because "We deserve a treat!" and want to ride the "Wahoo!" fun-house ride of consumption.
 Instincts, on the other hand, preach caution and conservation.
 Your instincts tell you that your credit card is maxed out, and that the car lease is a shoddy deal.
 But your emotions over-rule instincts, and often try to shout down instincts using specious logic - to try to trick your brain into thinking your emotional response is a logical one.
 But emotions are lying.

 For example, your emotions may try to fool your brain with a false logical argument.
 "Well, I really don't need this dress, but it is on sale for 70% off!
-I can't afford NOT to buy it!" - it is an argument that on the surface sound logical, but is nonsensical.
+I can't afford NOT to buy it!" - it is an argument that, on the surface, sounds logical, but is nonsensical.
 Or Emotions will say, "This car lease is a good deal!
 And that old junker could hit us with another repair bill!
 Unload it before it is too late!" - and try to pass off FEAR as a logical argument.

 Emotions such as FEAR try to get you to panic and be afraid - often for no reason.
 Your Instincts, on the other hand are often more useful - forcing your brain to fight or flight, which are both survival instincts.
 Run away, or put up a fight - that is what Instinct says.
 Emotions say "Sit paralyzed in blubbering fear and die!"
 And when Emotions win, you lose.